zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 ## Discord Code Script

-Here below is the Discord code script; the code part where the information gets retrieved from the data table is the same used for the Gmail Script: I decided to split to debug/test the single notifications.
+Differently from the Gmail script one, a **Webhook** activation from the Discord side is needed.

-Differently from the Gmail script one, we need to activate a **Webhook** url from the Discord side, in order to allow Gsheet to perform an API Call.
+Webhooks are user-defined HTTP callbacks that are triggered by specific events; whenever the trigger event occurs, the Discord API client sees the event, collects the data, and immediately sends a notification (HTTP request) to the Webhook URL specified in the application settings.
+These requests are known as webhooks or callbacks.

 <div markdown="1" class="blog-image-container">
 ![11](/images/notif-scripts/11.png){:class="blog-image"}